 Let’s talk about how to do it.

-Understanding the Online Gambling Problem
+Understanding Online Gambling Addiction

 The first step to curbing an online gambling problem is to thoroughly understand the challenge.

 Heavy gamblers have a tendency to blame themselves when they can’t stop.
 They tell themselves that they just aren’t disciplined enough, that if only they could be like their non-gambler friends, that things would work out.